kssajith/easy_invest/README.md

 - Searchable input for scheme selection
 - Style changes - DONE
 - xirr calculation - Check gem and install
-- Deployment to heroku
+- Deployment to heroku - DONE
 - Rspec
 - Documentation - In progress
 - Error message for invaid output - DONE
 - Flash messages - DONE
-- Validations on input fields, to prevent negative and junk values
+- Validations on input fields, to prevent negative and junk values - DONE at server side